Yellow Chili's

 Crispy golden fried paneer on a black plate.

-• In the same pan, add an additional 2 tbsp of oil and add spices such as cumin, black cardamom, cinnamon stick, bay leaves, and cloves.
-Saute the spices until they are aromatic
+• In the same pan, add the additional oil as mentioned and heat over medium.
+Add whole spices like cumin seeds, black cardamom, a cinnamon stick, bay leaves, and cloves.
+Sauté until the spices release a fragrant aroma.

 Sauteing the whole spices in oil.

-• Add the onion and saute until it becomes soft.
-Then, add the tomatoes and saute until they are mushy
+• Add the onion to the pan and sauté until it softens.
+Then, add the chopped tomatoes and continue to cook until they break down and become mushy, releasing their juices and blending with the onions.

 Sauteing onion and tomatoes in oil.

-• Once the tomatoes are mushy, add the Kashmiri chili powder, coriander powder, cumin powder, garam masala, and salt.
-Stir everything together until it becomes fragrant
+• Once the tomatoes are soft, sprinkle in the Kashmiri chili powder, coriander powder, cumin powder, garam masala, and a pinch of salt.
+Stir well, allowing the spices to coat the onion-tomato mixture.
+Cook until the spices become fragrant and deepen in color, which brings out their full flavor.

 Onion tomato mixture with spice powders in a pan.